neuml/txtai/docs/pipeline/audio/microphone.md

 microphone()
 ```

+This pipeline may require additional system dependencies.
+See [this section](../../../install#environment-specific-prerequisites) for more.

 ## Configuration-driven example

 Pipelines are run with Python or configuration.
 Pipelines can be instantiated in [configuration](../../../api/configuration/#pipeline) using the lower case name of the pipeline.
 Configuration-driven pipelines are run with [workflows](../../../workflow/#configuration-driven-example) or the [API](../../../api#local-instance).